evanckennedy/temperature-converter/README.md

 ## How to Use

-1. Input Temperature: Enter the temperature you want to convert into the input field.
+1. **Input Temperature**: Enter the temperature you want to convert into the input field.
 You can input either Celsius or Fahrenheit temperature.
-2. Select Conversion: By default, the program is set to convert Celsius to Fahrenheit.
+2. **Select Conversion**: By default, the program is set to convert Celsius to Fahrenheit.
 If you want to convert Fahrenheit to Celsius, toggle the switch next to the input field.
-3. Convert: After entering the temperature and selecting the desired conversion, click on the "Convert" button.
+3. **Convert**: After entering the temperature and selecting the desired conversion, click on the "Convert" button.
-4. View Result: The converted temperature will appear in the output field below the input field.
+4. **View Result**: The converted temperature will appear in the output field below the input field.
 If you entered an invalid input (e.g., text instead of numbers), an error message will be displayed instead.
-5. Repeat: You can repeat the process by entering a new temperature or switching the conversion type and clicking "Convert" again.
+5. **Repeat**: You can repeat the process by entering a new temperature or switching the conversion type and clicking "Convert" again.

 That's it!
 Enjoy using the temperature converter program.